REGISTRATION NOW OPEN FOR 2026

 Clinical Diagnostic Skills

-The shoulder joint can be a source of difficulty and frustration for patients & physiotherapists.
+The shoulder joint can be a source of difficulty and frustration with many possible diagnoses.

 Mastering the Shoulder™ Series provides a complete system for clinical diagnostics, incorporating injury, pathology and movement disorders.